Library managers should be familiar with a wide variety of state and federal employment laws.

 Family and Medical Leave Act(FMLA) - The US Department of Labor website provides an overview of the Family and Medical Leave Act.
 Federal law permits states to pass laws providing more generous family and medical leave requirements to employees.

 Patriot Act - The American Library Association has a variety of information on complying with the Patriot Act and how the law affects libraries and their patrons.

 Wisconsin Library Law - Contains the text (PDF) of Chapter 43, which governs public libraries in Wisconsin.

 Wisconsin Open Meetings Law - A compliance guide written by the Wisconsin Attorney General’s office.

 Wisconsin Public Records Law - The Division for Libraries, Technology, and Community Learning answers frequently asked questions about the Wisconsin Public Records Law.

-Regional Legislators - A List of legislators representing the Northern Waters Library Service area.
-A Wisconsin State Legislature's search page offers maps and searches from municipality or address for legislators.
+Regional Legislators - A Wisconsin State Legislature's search page for legislators offers maps and searches from municipality or address.

 The Wisconsin Department of Workforce Development - Explains The Wisconsin Family and Medical Leave Act and links to several good sources of information including this comparison between Wisconsin and federal Family Medical Leave Act requirements.